DaGamez/order-management-system/order-management-system-legacy/README.md

 ## Docker Deployment

+### Local Development with Docker

-For containerized deployment using Docker and Docker Compose:
+For local containerized deployment using Docker and Docker Compose:

-### Quick Start
+#### Quick Start

 1. **Run the application with Docker**